agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 ---
 layout: chapter
 title: How to use the WebPPL Agent Models library
-description: Constructing various kinds of agents, how to write an MDP or POMDP, how to make your own Gridworld or k-arm bandit problem, how to call generic inference functions.
-Has codebox examples and links to the library's formal documentation.
+description: Constructing various kinds of agents, how to write an MDP or POMDP, how to make your own Gridworld or k-arm bandit problem
 is_section: true
 ---